This post belongs to a parent post.

 midzki

-almost 16 years agoand more importantly, adjust levels by hand not using auto. if it comes to a kind of thin books, auto levels never works correctly.
+about 16 years agoand more importantly, adjust levels by hand not using auto. if it comes to a kind of thin books, auto levels never works correctly.